rfgiusti/runexp/README.md

 to install anything on the remote machines.

 This is not a load balancement manager.
-Each experiment server must be started with the number of experiments it will run in parallel, adn each experiment server must have their own copies of any files the experiments will require to run.
+Each experiment server must be started with the number of experiments it will run in parallel, and each experiment server must have their own copies of any files the experiments will require to run.
 The purpose of runexp is that dynamically dispatching experiments to the servers is more efficient and easier than manually assigning experiments to each experiment server.